airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 back out.
 Unfortunately, this program doesn't write the new ages out to the screen so you can verify your program's effectiveness.
-This is because we won't get to displaying numbers until [Sharing Functions with Code Libraries](#sharing-functions-with-code-libraries) and [Chapter 10.
+This is because we won't get to displaying numbers until [Sharing Functions with Code Libraries](#chapter-8-sharing-functions-with-code-libraries) and [Chapter 10.
 Counting Like a Computer](#chapter-10-counting-like-a-computer).
 After reading those you may want to come back and rewrite this program to display the numeric data that we are modifying.

 Review
 ------